 The time required for proofreading varies according to the length of the manuscript, amount of editing needed, as well as the number of projects in queue.
 Our office will work with you to establish a realistic project timeline with an attainable deadline.
 If your publication has a deadline, please do not wait until the day before the deadline for assistance.

-Please contact our manuscript editor for further information by calling (254) 968-9927, via email at firstname.lastname@example.org, or visit the Office of Faculty Research.
-We are located in the Faculty Commons area of the Dick Smith Library, accessible through the library's northwest entrance across from the Fine Arts building.
+Please contact our manuscript editor, Lacie Harris, for further information by calling (254) 968-9927, via email at email@example.com, or stop by Room 145 of the Faculty Commons area of the Dick Smith Library.
+We are accessible through the library's northwest entrance across from the Fine Arts building.

 Links for style guides

 American Psychological Association (APA) Style - This link takes you to the APA web site where you'll see a link for their tutorial on the basics.

 Chicago Manual of Style (CMS) - This link takes you to the Chicago Style's citation quick guide.
 Viewing the entire style guide online requires a subscription.